-If Open Enrollment has ended, you may qualify through a Triggering Event for a Special Enrollment and you will have 60 days to apply: 1) Gain Dependent 2) Gain Citizenship 3) Loss Group Coverage 4) Move New Area.
-These are the main Triggers but there are other opening Events so contact us for your eligibility questions.
+If you did not enroll during the annual Open Enrollment Period, you may still qualify through a triggering event (like Loss of Creditable Coverage) for a temporary Special Enrollment Period, which gives you 60 days to apply.
+These life events may be the following: 1) Gain a Dependent 2) Gain Citizenship Status 3) Loss of Group Coverage 4) Marriage or Divorce 5) loss of Medicaid or Medicare.
+These are the most common Triggers but there are other opening Events so contact us for your eligibility questions.

 Patient Protection and Affordable Care Act or PPACA is the official name for Health Care Reform.
 It was signed into law on March 23rd, 2010 and the Supreme Court upheld it on June 28th, 2012.
 Then again upheld the decision for subsidies on June 25, 2015.